-- 3.1 The CRN membership should include the continuum of long term care/social service providers including: hospital systems, home health, community senior centers, hospice care, and continuing care communities. - 3.2 A directory of all participants will be maintained which provides for communication of all material. - 3.3 Members will vote on Steering Committee membership, a nine member committee consisting of two year terms.
+- 3.1 The CRN membership should include the continuum of long-term care/social service providers including: hospital systems, home health, community senior centers, hospice care, and continuing care communities. - 3.2 A directory of all participants will be maintained which provides for communication of all material. - 3.3 Members will vote on Steering Committee membership, a nine-member committee consisting of two year terms.
 The Steering Committee meets biannually and develops and reviews an annual strategic plan. - 3.4 The CRN will maintain several subcommittees including the Media/Marketing subcommittee and the Membership Engagement subcommittee. - 3.5 Bi-monthly meetings will be developed for CRN membership.
 Meetings will include networking, updates on CRN activities and a training component. - 3.6 The CRN activities will foster a multi-faceted service system that is flexible and innovative.
 The activities will increase coordination between caregiver programs and the broader long term care system.
 A website, containing service information, resources, podcasts, support group listings, and a monthly calendar of events will be maintained and updated on a regular basis. - 3.7 The CRN will provide for ongoing education of participant agencies about the needs of family caregivers.
 This includes the monthly classes offered through the CRN Family Caregiver University. - 3.8 Caregiver resource materials will be made available to meet the needs of a diverse caregiver population (spouse, child, rural, minority).
 Programming on providing care to diverse caregiver populations will be offered quarterly through the CRN Diversity Academy.

-3.9 Information about characteristic efforts to encourage caregiver maintained and evaluated. s of the ca feedback aregi on vers serv programs ed an s and d about service support will be
+3.9 Information about characteristics of the caregivers served and about support efforts to encourage caregiver feedback on programs and service will be maintained and evaluated.